vmurillo/jigsawFandango/game-03/readme.md

 	```
 5. We assume your OS has bash shell available.
 If that's not tha case, then you might need to have a look at `start.sh`, `test.sh` and `finish.sh` in order to run the suiting commands needed for this project.

-## Challenge

-1. Refactor the monstrous code in the `GildedRose.php` class.
-2. Add a new item type, "Conjured".
-The specs for this item are commented out in the `GildedRoseSpec.php` file.

 ## Rules

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.